Ottone: Background

 Cuzzoni yielded and sang the aria Handel had written with enormous success, including it throughout her career in recitals and concerts.

-Handel had seen Antonio Lotti's opera Teofane, to the same libretto as Ottone, in Dresden in 1719, and with three of the same singers in the same roles, though with newly written music by Handel, they had played in the Lotti work - Senesino, Giuseppe Maria Boschi and Margherita Durastanti repeated their roles from the Lotti opera in Ottone.
+Handel had seen Antonio Lotti's opera Teofane, to the same libretto as Ottone, at Opernhaus am Zwinger in Dresden in 1719 with three of the same singers in the same roles.
+With newly written music by Handel, Giuseppe Maria Boschi and Margherita Durastanti repeated their roles from the Lotti's Teofane in Handel's Ottone.

+Instrumentation

+The instrumentation includes two oboes, two flutes, two bassoons, harpsichord, and strings.